- J.D., George Washington University Law School, 1996

 Salk Institute Master Plan.
 Counseled the Salk Institute through its local entitlement process for its Master Plan to develop a 26-acre site in San Diego, California.
 The Salk Institute expansion plan, originally designed by renowned architect Lewis Kahn with input from Jonas Salk, required San Diego approval of a coastal development permit, site development permit, EIR, amendment to existing conditional use permit, historical preservation approvals, and a Multiple Habitat Preservation Area boundary adjustment.
 Sheppard Mullin went on to obtain an exemption for the project from a Federal District Court's injunction against all projects in San Diego containing vernal pools.

-Imperial Solar Energy Center West (C-Solar Development, LLC/Lightsource Renewables/Tenaska).
-Providing complex CEQA and NEPA counseling on the development of a 250 MW solar generation project on 1,130 acres in Imperial Valley, California.
+Imperial Solar Energy Center West and South (C-Solar Development, LLC/Tenaska).
+Provided complex CEQA and NEPA counseling on the development of two 250 MW solar generation project on two 1,000 acre sites in Imperial County, California.
 Project approvals sought include a Conditional Use Permit from Imperial County, Right-Of-Way Grant from the Bureau of Land Management, and certification of related CEQA and NEPA documents.
 Among the major issues include proper analysis of agricultural, global warming, water quality, cultural resources, biology, and cumulative impacts.

 Bull Moose Biomass Energy Facility (Bull Moose Energy, LLC).
 The project proposes a facility in the Otay Mesa area of San Diego that will gasify biomass waste products, such as tree trimmings, to produce electrical power, while reducing greenhouse gas emissions and diverting several hundred tons of waste per day away from San Diego area landfills.
 The matter includes securing the project's local development permits and CEQA certification.